Board of Directors Bylaws

 Revised and Approved by HCTC Board - September 1, 2005

 a.
-Recommend one (1) candidate for the College President /CEO from three (3) candidates provided by the President of the Kentucky Community and Technical College System.
+Recommend one (1) candidate for the college president/chief executive officer from three (3) candidates provided by the President of the Kentucky Community and Technical College System.
 The President shall have the authority to make the final appointment and shall not be bound by the recommendation from the Board of Directors;

 b.
-Evaluate the College President /CEO and advise the Kentucky Community and Technical College President of the President's/CEO's performance.
-The President of the Kentucky Community and Technical College System has final authority for the appointment and termination of the college president/CEO;
+Evaluate the college president and advise the President of the Kentucky Community and Technical College System of his or her performance.
+The President of the Kentucky Community and Technical College System has final authority for the appointment and termination of the college president/chief executive officer;

 c.
 Approve budget requests for recommendation to the Kentucky Community and Technical College System;